David-OConnor/pyflow/README.md

 You don't need Python installed to use it; it will install the specified version of Python if not already installed.
-*This feature has only been tested on Windows, Ubuntu≥18.04, Debian, and Kali.
-For now, if on another OS, assume you must have the version of Python you wish to use installed.*

 It includes convenience features, like running standalone files in their own environment with no config, and running project functions directly from the CLI.